Ghost Town Village: In popular culture

 Dean Teaster's Ghost Town: The Movie Investors: Private investors stepped forward to make this movie a reality.
-There was Robert Bradley, the original "Apache Kid" from the 1960's gunfighter crew who first stepped forward with half of the movie's budget.
+There was Robert Bradley, the original "Apache Kid" from the 1960s gunfighter crew who first stepped forward with half of the movie's budget.
 Shortly after his announced investment, Alaska Presley came forward and invested the other half.
 Alaska Presley was the wife of Hubert Presley, one of Ghost Town's original partners with R.B.
 Coburn.

 Two independent films were filmed at the park, Mandie and the Secret Tunnel (2008) and Ringside Rosary (2010).

 On March 13, 2020, popular YouTuber and internet personality Jimmy Donaldson, known by MrBeast, alongside YouTube channel, Yes Theory, released videos where Jimmy hosted a $70,000 hide-and-seek competition throughout the park.